Who can request an absentee ballot in Wisconsin?

 Also known as In-Person Absentee.

 All Kenosha Municipalities offer the opportunity to vote in person early.
 You can also register to vote prior to voting early in-person.
 To see a list of dates, hours and locations for early in-person voting in Kenosha County, visit the Kenosha County Clerk's website.
+This information is also available at Vote Absentee in Person

 Military voters have additional options for absentee ballot delivery.